readytensor/rt-agentic-ai-cert-week6/lessons/wk6-l3b/wk6-l3b-orchestrating-agents.md

 These decisions shape the user experience.
 Too strict, and you frustrate users with valid but edge-case content.
 Too lenient, and you waste compute on impossible requests.

-## Consideration 4: Human in the Loop
+## Consideration 4: Human Feedback & Control

 How much do you want humans involved in the process?